jrespeto/Local-LLM/README.md

 # RAG_Local LLM

-To run this working on a system with a GPU you need the container tool kit installed on your system.
+To run this on as system with a GPU, you need the container tool kit installed on your system.
 Review the podman doc link below.

 Before using podman make sure containers have GPU access.